dannynelson/guitar-quest/README.md

 - heroku scheduler for challenges

 Immediate Features
+- how does user enter credit card info if they are still a temp user
 - lessons checkout (and use credits)
 - subscription checkout
 - send comment and grade in one request.
 Include comment in email that is sent to user